Cité catholique: History

 An advance party of the Cité catholique arrived in Argentina in 1958, in the middle of the Algerian War (1954–62) and after the military deposed Juan Perón in 1955.
-The Cité Catholique brought to Argentina a doctrine of counter-revolutionary warfare and repression against terrorism, justified as part of Thomist dogmatism.
+The Cité Catholique brought to Argentina a doctrine of counter-revolutionary warfare and repression against terrorism, justified as part of Thomist.
 They would thus provide the ideological support of the future "Dirty War" carried out by the Argentine military in the 1970s.

 Many members of the group had taken part in the pro-"French Algeria" OAS terrorist group created in Madrid, which attempted to block the implementation of the March 1962 Évian Accords and also tried several times to assassinate General Charles de Gaulle, whom the French far-right felt had deceived them.
 Following the dismantlement of the OAS and execution of some of its members, the OAS chaplain, Fr.
 Georges Grasset, organised the flight of OAS members, from a route going from Paris to Franquist Spain and finally to Argentina.
 Grasset arrived in 1962 in Buenos Aires to take charge of the Argentine branch of the Cité Catholique.

 Charles Lacheroy, a member of this group, was the first person to reflect on the reasons behind the 1954 French defeat at Dien Bien Phu, which all but put an end to the Indochina War (1946–54).
 Roger Trinquier, who theorised the systemic use of torture in counter-insurgency in Modern Warfare: A French View of Counterinsurgency (1961), was also a member of this organisation.

 Along with Colonel Jean Gardes, chief French expert in psychological warfare, Jean Ousset developed the concept of "subversion".
 According to Argentine journalist Horacio Verbitsky, "this conceived a protean, quintessential enemy who, rather than being defined by his actions, was seen as a force trying to subvert Christian order, natural law or the Creator's plan."
 According to Ousset, "the revolutionary apparatus is ideological before it is political, and political before it is military."